wumbomumbo/GameServer-Reborn/README.md

 ## Using the Dashboard(s)

-- On the admin dashboard you can configure server settings and the current event.
-A user manager and town manager is planned.
+- On the admin dashboard you can configure server settings and the current event, manage users and manage towns.
+A server configurator is planned.

 - On the user dashboard you can make an email account, login and change your username and email, and import and export your town.
 Adding friends is a planned for the user dashboard.